markusrenoldner/science-notes/Overview of mappings in linear algebra.md

-#TODO  make complete and translate
+#todo  make complete and translate